 If you run a food blog, consider selling recipe books or condiments.
 If you run a fashion blog, consider selling clothing or accessories.

-Adding an online store is simple if you’re using a website builder like Zyro.
+Adding an online store is simple if you’re using a no-code website builder like Zyro.
 You can simply add a store page, add a link to your main menu, and direct your readers to check out your products.

 Pros and cons of launching an online store